jundalisay/spblist/content/en/research/sarkar/microvita/faq3.md

-{{< r a="Q" >}}
+{{< r a="Question" >}}
-Q: What is the structural formula of microvita?
+What is the structural formula of microvita?
 {{< /r >}}

-{{< l a="A" >}}
+{{< l a="Sarkar" >}}
-A: Previously, people were under the impression that molecules were the minutest particles of elements.
+Previously, people thought that molecules were the minutest particles of elements.
 Later it was found that atoms, not molecules, were the minutest entities.
 Still later it was discovered that even an atom is not the minutest particle, for atoms are made of electrons, protons and many other imaginary and non-imaginary particles.

 So, neither atoms nor molecules are the minutest particles of elements because they are composed of many other particles of the expressed world.